Demystifying Obstructive Sleep Apnea (OSA)

 While medical treatments are often necessary, lifestyle changes are a critical part of managing sleep apnea.

-• Maintain a Healthy Weight: Losing even a small amount of weight can reduce the severity of symptoms by decreasing the fat stored around the neck.
+• Maintain a Healthy Weight: Losing weight can reduce the severity of symptoms by decreasing the fat stored around the neck.

 • Review Medications: Be cautious with opioids, muscle relaxers, and certain anxiety medications, as they can slow breathing and relax airway muscles.